Nuclear weapons of the United States: Post–Cold War

-After the 1989 end of the Cold War and the 1991 dissolution of the Soviet Union, the U.S. nuclear program was heavily curtailed; halting its program of nuclear testing, ceasing its production of new nuclear weapons, and reducing its stockpile by half by the mid-1990s under President Bill Clinton.
+After the 1989 end of the Cold War and the 1991 dissolution of the Soviet Union, the US nuclear program was heavily curtailed; halting its program of nuclear testing, ceasing its production of new nuclear weapons, and reducing its stockpile by half by the mid-1990s under President Bill Clinton.
 Many former nuclear facilities were closed, and their sites became targets of extensive environmental remediation.
-Efforts were redirected from weapons production to stockpile stewardship; attempting to predict the behavior of aging weapons without using full-scale nuclear testing.
+Efforts were redirected from weapons production to stockpile stewardship; attempting to predict the behavior of aging weapons without using nuclear explosive testing.
 Increased funding was directed to anti-nuclear proliferation programs, such as helping the states of the former Soviet Union to eliminate their former nuclear sites and to assist Russia in their efforts to inventory and secure their inherited nuclear stockpile.
-By February 2006, over $1.2 billion had been paid under the Radiation Exposure Compensation Act of 1990 to U.S. citizens exposed to nuclear hazards as a result of the U.S. nuclear weapons program, and by 1998 at least $759 million had been paid to the Marshall Islanders in compensation for their exposure to U.S. nuclear testing.
+By February 2006, over $1.2 billion had been paid under the Radiation Exposure Compensation Act (RECA) of 1990 to US citizens exposed to nuclear hazards as a result of the US nuclear weapons program, and by 1998 at least $759 million had been paid to the Marshall Islanders in compensation for their exposure to US nuclear testing.
 Over $15 million was paid to the Japanese government following the exposure of its citizens and food supply to nuclear fallout from the 1954 "Bravo" test.
 In 1998, the country spent an estimated $35.1 billion on its nuclear weapons and weapons-related programs.